-There are many areas of your business that you can focus on with your new availability, it’s just that getting started with outsourcing can be overwhelming and so they may not be immediately obvious.
+There are many areas of your business that you can focus on with your new availability after outsourcing, it’s just that getting started can be overwhelming.
+I’m here to help you see the forest through the trees!

 Here’s the thing, time is a non-renewable source.
 Completely non-renewable.
 Time spent, cannot be returned.
 Money spent; however, can be re-created.

 I know it sounds “easier said than done.”
-Which is why we’re going to chat about a variety of tasks that you can focus on in your business, once you start outsourcing.
+Which is why we’re going to chat about a variety of tasks that you can focus on in your business, after you start outsourcing.

 As an editor, I always want my clients to benefit from my services, completely.
 If that means that they have more time with their family and they are happy with that, perfect.
-If that means they have more time to invest in client relationships, perfect.
-If that means they are available to take on more sessions, perfect.
+If that means they have more time to invest in client relationships, awesome.
+If that means they are available to take on more sessions, that’s great too.